opnfv/onosfw/docs/configguide/config-for-installer.rst

 1. Pyhsical Requirement

    1.1 Linux , Microsoft or Mac OS.

    1.2 Root access or admin access.

    1.3 libvirt virtualization support.

-   1.4 minimum 2 networks and maximum 4 networks, multiple NIC and/or VLAN combinations are supported.
+   1.4 minimum 2 networks and maximum 4 networks.

-   1.5 250G disk at least for no-ha virtual deployment
+   1.5 600G disk at least for no-ha virtual deployment

 2. How to add onos into Fuel

    2.1 Fuel  provides an intuitive, GUI-driven experience for deployment and management of OpenStack, related community projects and plug-ins.
 Onos supplies plug-in to manage network of L2/L3.

    below is the directory::

 ├── build
       │   ├──f_isoroot
       │    	├── f_onosfwpluginbuild   # add onos build url
       │
 ├── deploy
       │   ├──scenario
       │    	├── ha-onos_scenario.yaml   # add onos ha configuration
       │       ├── noha-onos_scenario.yaml   # add onos noha configuration
       ├── ci
       │   └── deploy.sh   #add onos scenarion steps inside

    2.2 Upload fuel-plugin-onos to git for fuel iso/rpm building.

 3. Automatic deployment

-   3.1 Install jumphost.
+   3.1 Install jumphost and download fuel.iso with onos plugin.

    3.2 git clone https://gerrit.opnfv.org/gerrit/fuel

    3.3 In fuel/ci, exec ./deploy.sh.
-For virtual deployment, you can use -b file:///fuel/deploy/config -l devel-popeline -p huawei-ch -s no-ha_onos_heat_ceilmeter_scenario_0.0.0.2.yaml -i file://root/iso/fuel.iso.
-Fore bare metal deployment, change parameters correspondingly and use no-ha_onos scenario_0.0.1.yaml.
+For virtual deployment, you can use -b file:///fuel/deploy/config -l devel-pipeline -p huawei-ch -s os-onos-nofeature-ha -i file://root/iso/fuel.iso.
+For bare metal deployment, you should modify dha.yaml according to hardware configuration.

 4. Build onos plugin into rpm independently.

    4.1 Install fuel plugin builder( detailed steps can be found in https://wiki.openstack.org/wiki/Fuel/Plugin ).

    4.2 git clone git://git.openstack.org/openstack/fuel-plugin-onos.
-For Kilo deployment, use –b Kilo.
+For Liberty deployment, use –b Liberty.

    4.3 fpb --build fuel-plugin-onos

    4.4 Move onos*.rpm in to master and fuel plugins –install onos*.rpm.

    4.5 Create a new environment and select onos plugin in settings table.
-If the Public Ethernet is not eth3, please change it with your actual configuration.
+As a constraint, you need select public_network_assignment in network configuration.

    4.6 Select a node with the role of controller and onos( onos must collocate with a controller).